AndersGiovanni/worker_vs_gpt/src/worker_vs_gpt/evaluation/README.md

 ### Description of the ten emotions

-- knowledge: Exchange of ideas or information,
+- *knowledge*: Exchange of ideas or information,
-- power: Having power over the behavior and outcomes of another,
+- *power*: Having power over the behavior and outcomes of another,
-- respect: Conferring status, appreciation, gratitude, or admiration upon another,
+- *respect*: Conferring status, appreciation, gratitude, or admiration upon another,
-- trust: Will of relying on the actions or judgments of another,
+- *trust*: Will of relying on the actions or judgments of another,
-- social_support: Giving emotional or practical aid and companionship,
+- *social_support*: Giving emotional or practical aid and companionship,
-- similarity_identity: Shared interests, motivations, outlooks or Shared sense of belonging to the same community or group,
+- *similarity_identity*: Shared interests, motivations, outlooks or Shared sense of belonging to the same community or group,
-- fun: Experiencing leisure, laughter, and joy,
+- *fun*: Experiencing leisure, laughter, and joy,
-- conflict: Contrast or diverging views,
+- *conflict*: Contrast or diverging views,
-- neutral: neutral communication
+- *neutral*: neutral communication

 ## Evaluation subset